wkliao/HEP/Exa.TrkX/meeting_summary.md

 Other types of GNN models are being considered; in particular one with graph clustering and graph pooling layers.

 ## HDF5 Concatenation
 Looking into concatenating all input files into a single larger file.
-Provided our HDF5 file concatenation tool.
+Provided our HDF5 file concatenation tool: https://github.com/NU-CUCIS/ph5concat

 ## Model Training Timing Table
 |                  Measurement                         Timing       |